VigneshR2005/django-orm-app/README.md

 ## DESIGN STEPS

 ### STEP 1:
-An Django application is created inside dataproject folder.
+An Django application created inside dataproject folder.

 ### STEP 2:
 A python program is written to create a table to store and retrieve data.